snajd/appcontrol/docs/labs/module_2/lab2.md

 -a----        10/16/2024   4:22 PM         502045 MSRecommendedDriverBlocklist.xml
 ```

 Open the two files and scroll through them.
-Just a bunch of Hashes that does'nt really tell us that much.
+Just a bunch of Hashes that doesn't really tell us that much.

+But now we know how to unpack binary policies.